*Sign Up *Imprint *Contact

 Exposure

-50 Hz
+Exposure 1: 50 Hz

-exposure duration: continuous for 48 hr
+Exposure duration: continuous for 48 hr

-magnetic flux density: 1.2 µT
+magnetic flux density 1.2 µT - - - -

 Exposed system:

-Methods
+Methods Endpoint/measurement parameters/methodology

-Main outcome of study (according to author)
+Main outcome of study (acc. to author)

 In sham exposed cells, binding of cAMP response element-binding protein to the promoter of BRCA-1 gene was increased by estradiol and subsequently diminished by treatment with melatonin.
 In cells exposed to the 1.2 µT electromagnetic field binding of cAMP response element-binding protein was almost completely omitted.